Gidroponik/youtube_parser/README.md

-# youtube_parser
+# Php youtube parser
-This script can parse Title,Discription, counters : Views, Likes, Dislikes
+# This script can parse Title,Discription, counters : Views, Likes, Dislikes

 Paste into $url you link